LizardWizard0/OGX_Default_Game_Configs/README.txt

 		Modification of these files does not require a modified console.
 		You just need a way to transfer the files to the system such as using a USB->Xbox controller port adapter and using a Flash drive as your memory card and copying them to the system.
 			**Some files can run from memory card while others must be installed to the HDD

+\TWEAKS\
+	Description: Will contain various catagories of tweaks for various games

+\TWEAKS\Networking\
+	Description: Contains list of modifications intended to increase network performance.